JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 When finished, you'll see something like this:
 [Add a screen cast here once the movie info can be updated cross different namespaces.]

-So first step again, is define the fetch factory.
+So first step again, is defining the fetch factory.

 ### 1. Define the Update Movie Fetch Factory